yearn/tokenized-strategy-foundry-mix/README.md

 It is recommended to build strategies on the assumption that reports will happen based on the strategies specific `profitMaxUnlockTime`.
 Since this is the only time _totalInvested will be called any strategies that need more frequent checks or updates should override the _tend and tendTrigger functions for any needed mid-report maintenance.

-The only global variables from the BaseTokenizedStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.
+The only default global variables from the BaseTokenizedStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.
 If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables withen the strategy, such as totalAssets, totalDebt, isShutdown etc.

 Example: